-Cahill wished it was true.
+Cahill looked like he wished it were true.
 But it wasn't.
-So he got up very slowly, careful not to make any move that would get him shot.
+Slowly he began to get up, careful not to make any move that would get him shot.

-He had no doubt that Cruz would shoot.
+Because he had no doubt that Cruz would shoot.

-"Tell Hudson there was a message from Novikov on our answering machine," Cruz said, watching intently.
-"He congratulated us on recovering the ruby, and told us he'll be by the house to pick it up in an hour.
+"Tell Hudson there was a message from Novikov on our answering machine," Cruz continued, "congratulating us on recovering the ruby, and he'll be by the house to pick it up in an hour.
 That gives you less than an hour to tear the place apart and find the ruby.
 You need Hudson and Toth's help."

-"What if they won't come?"
+"What if they won't come.7"

 "Then I'll do it the hard way.
-Either way it will get done."
+Either way, it will get done."